 2 tbsp fresh chives, finely chopped

 1. Grate the courgette then place in a clean tea towel and squeeze tightly to remove drain excess moisture.
-Tip the courgette into a bowl and add the grated carrot, halloumi, cumin, mint leaves, breadcrumbs, sea salt and eggs.
+Do the same with the carrot.
+Removing the water content will make it easier to mould the burgers.
+Tip the grated courgette and carrot into a bowl and add the halloumi, sumac, cumin, mint, parsley breadcrumbs, sea salt and eggs.

-2. Mix the ingredients together then form into fritters, each around 75 grams.
-Dust the fritters lightly with the rice or cornflour, then place on a baking tray and refrigerate for 30 minutes to allow the fritters to firm up.
+2. Mix the ingredients together.
+Dust your hand with a little of the flour then form the mixture into balls each around 80 grams.
+Dust these lightly with some of the rice flour or cornflour, then mould into a burger shape, place on a baking tray and refrigerate for 30 minutes to allow the fritters to firm up.

-3. Now make the aoili.
+3. Now make the aioli.
 Place the egg yolk in a large bowl and add the mustard.
 Whisk together whilst gradually adding the olive oil, a little at a time.
 You should end up with a mixture that has the consistency of mayonnaise.
-Whisk in the lemon juice.
-Add the chopped chives and stir into the aoili.
+Whisk in the sea salt and lemon juice.
+Add the chopped chives and stir into the aioli.
 Set to one side.